PySimpleGUI/PySimpleGUI/readme_creator/1_HEADER_top_part.md

 If you must run 3.7, try 3.7.2.
 It does work with PySimpleGUI with no known issues.

 ***PySimpleGUI with Python 3.7.3 and 3.7.4+.***  tkinter is having issues with all the newer releases.
 Things like Table colors stopped working entirely.

-It's unclear if there's been a change that makes the tkinter API no longer working which means they are not backwards compatible.
-That would be a real shame.
-If so, more work needs to be done in PySimpleGUI
+March 2020 - Still not quite sure if all issues have been ironed out with tkinter in the 3.7 and 3.8 releases.

 ## Python 2.7